ansible/molecule/docs/examples.rst

 Docker
 ======

-Molecule can be executed via an Alpine Linux container by leveraging dind (Docker in Docker).
+Molecule can be executed via an Alpine Linux container by bind-mounting the Docker socket.
 Currently, we only build images for the latest version of Ansible and Molecule.
 In the future we may break this out into Molecule/ Ansible versioned pairs.
 The images are located on `quay.io`_.